jdbugs/TheInvitation/README.md

 ```

 Each response records a *blueprint* describing which shards participated, how
-many echoes were considered, and whether an oracle contributed extra language.
+many echoes were considered, the active architecture, and whether an oracle
+contributed extra language.

 ## Quick start